ish-cd/help/getting-started.md

 2. Click the `Create Project` button.
 A dialog will appear where you can enter a project name.
 You may wish to use your organization's name for simplicity.

 3. As you type your project name, you'll see a suggested machine name generated for you.
-This machine name is globally unique across the platform and can be used to identify your project using the drush.io API.
+This machine name is globally unique across the platform and can be used to identify your project using the Ish CD API.
 You may modify this value if you don't like the generated value.

 4. Click the `Save` button in the dialog and your project will be created.